Simple calculations

 Tip

 Java does not only provide an arithmetic + operator: You have already seen the + operator connecting two strings.
-Java extends this concept of concatenation to non-string values as well.
+Java extends this concept of string concatenation to non-string values as well.

 A: